Changissnz/selfinterest/README.md

 the media, the less expansion and divergence for the changes wanted by the ends, and the furthering of these limitations are a cause for possible deterioration of the media in between the ends that just does not know how to satisfy any end, the balance that the media must be.
-And that is probably why the ends are never the eternal or heaven for the human being in life, especially if the human being is an end, thinking and acting for their self-interest, but from the will.
+And that is probably why the ends are never the eternal or heaven for the human being in life, especially if a human being is an end, thinking and acting for their self-interest, but from the will.